Health Department lifts harmful algae bloom advisory

 It's safe to go back into the water.

-The Virginia Department of Health has lifted a recreational advisory due to a harmful algae bloom on the North Fork of the Shenandoah River in Shenandoah and Warren counties from Chapman’s Landing to Riverton, the health department announced in a news release Friday.
+The Virginia Department of Health has lifted a recreational advisory, the result of a harmful algae bloom on the North Fork of the Shenandoah River in Shenandoah and Warren counties from Chapman’s Landing to Riverton, the health department announced in a news release Friday.

 This river segment (approximately 52.5 miles) was placed under a recreational advisory on Aug.
 10 due to widespread algal mats, which contained both cyanobacteria cells and toxins at elevated levels.